 * Credit to MSE constitutes 15.91% of ANBC and 43% of Priority Sector lending of theBank as on 31.03.2014

 * Credit to Micro Enterprises has increased from Rs.7089 crore as on 31.03.2013 toRs.7259 crore as on 31.03.2014 registering a Y-o-Y growth of 2.40%.

 * The share of lending to Micro Enterprises in total Micro & Small Enterprisesstands at 63.21% as against the target of 60% stipulated by RBI.

 Performance of Bank in Credit Guarantee Fund Trust for Micro and Small Enterprises(CGTMSE):

-The performance of our bank under Credit Guarantee Scheme for the year ended on March,2013 vis-a-vis corresponding period of March 2012 is as under:
+The performance of our bank under Credit Guarantee Scheme for the year ended on March,2014 vis--vis corresponding period of March 2013 has been given below:

 Performance of Specialized MSME Branches

 As per RBI guidelines, Bank has designated 87 Branches as Specialized MSME Brancheswhere 60% of total advance of the Branch has been extended to MSME Sector, Branch issituated in a cluster of MSEs and / or the branch is located in a District where Bank isthe Lead Bank.
 The total credit extended through these Specialized MSME Branches amountedto Rs.1908 crore as on 31st March 2014.